emNavi/AirGym/README.md

 # AirGym
-> This project builds inspired by Aerial Gym Simulator but greatly improves it.
+> This project is inspired by Aerial Gym Simulator but greatly improves it.

 This project provides a super realistic dynamics and RL framework for Sim2Real tasks of quadcopter.